 Tteokbokki is a Korean dish that comes in different variations.
-Not only Koreans, but people from all across the world also seem to be enjoying this traditional food very much.
+Koreans and people from all over the world also seem to enjoy this traditional food very much.

-As rice and noodles are among Korean staple foods, they tend to make various rice dishes.
+Rice and noodles are among Korean staple foods, so they tend to make various rice dishes.
 Tteokbokki is one of the variations.

 What is Tteokbokki?

-Known also as dukbokki, topokki, yopokki, or ddeokbokki, the rice cake noodles, varying from added ingredients and sauces.
+Known also as dukbokki, topokki, yopokki, or ddeokbokki, the rice cake noodles are eaten with various added ingredients and sauces.
 There are many options to choose from.
 It’s one of the easiest and tastiest food items to cook at home.
-You can’t go wrong with this if you’re familiar with cooking pasta.
-You can also get takeaway or order online from your local Korean restaurant near you.
+If you’re familiar with cooking pasta, you can’t go wrong with this.
+You can also get a takeaway or order online from your local Korean restaurant near you.

 We often find ourselves leaving some of our meals for later.
 Some people like to cook their meals before-handed to have something in the fridge to eat after a long day at work.
 What you need to do is reheat your leftovers or meals before serving.
 Leftovers and ready food are life-savers.

-It’s pretty easy to reheat tteokbokki.
+It’s pretty easy to heat up tteokbokki.
 The best way to reheat tteokbokki is reheating on the stove or in an oven.
 You can also microwave your tteokbokki if you don’t have an oven at home and want to avoid the hassle of reheating on the stove.

 How to Reheat Tteokbokki in a Microwave